Battle of Kapyong

 Mike Levy passed away in 2007, a true Canadian hero.

-To learn more about Kapyong, check out the Canadian Encyclopedia’s Kapyong entry.
+To learn more about Kapyong, check out the Canadian Encyclopedia’s Kapyong entry or our Canada in Korea articles.

 Main photo: Canadians at Kapyong (Credit: Radio Canada International).